IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 In the Is taken field, use the value of with conditions.
     if ask for register is Yes
     In the Assistant says field, type "Please enter your details..."
-Click Define customer response as subaction and select customer form
+Click Define customer response as sub action and select customer form

 ![17](../imagesLab7/18.png)